eddmann/eddmann.github.io/_posts/2014/2014-05-10-reversing-a-string-in-php.md

 }
 ```

-Though not best practice, the desired result can be compacted into a single 'for' loop declaration, shown below.
+Although not best practice, the desired result can be compacted into a single `for` loop declaration, as shown below.

 ```php
 function reverse($str)